-I found a similar item which is the herb drying rack net on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life!
+I found a similar item on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life without hassles.

-Unless it is not an open basket, there is no risk to be stolen from creatures such as bugs, birds, deer(?).
+When using this dryer, there is no risk to be stolen from creatures such as bugs, birds, or even deer.

-Also, because of the net rack, it is easy to dry food compared with the basket and a typical cooking rack, so you don’t have to flip over during the process.
+Also, it is easy to dry food compared with the basket and a typical cooking rack, so you don’t have to flip over during the process.

 The one I bought at a 100 yen shop in Japan, was a kind of 100 yen quality, so big flies could perch my sun-drying veggies (it’s disgusting!).
 Also sometimes the zipper got the net and didn’t open smooth.
 (It’s frustrating!)